The Five Points of Sivananda Yoga

 - Positive Thinking and Meditation

 Most forms of exercise today usually cause the body to be fatigued, tight, out-of-breath or strained.
-In fact, many of them insist that one should feel pain in order to validate its success.
+In fact, many of them insist that you should feel pain in order to validate its success.
 A yogi, on the other hand, completes a session of yoga poses, feeling relaxed, yet full of radiant energy.
-This is mainly due to the fact that the poses are meditatively held in a motionless state for a certain period of time and combined with deep abdominal breathing.
+This is mainly due to the fact that the poses are meditatively held for a certain period of time and combined with deep abdominal breathing.

 Regular and consistent practice of the Sun Salutation and the 12 Basic Postures activate the body’s pressure points and focus on the spinal column which is the base of the body’s central nervous system.
 This not only contributes to a strong, toned body, but also increases flexibility, massages the internal organs and enhances the flow of prana.

 The majority of people today use only a fraction of their lung capacity and breathe in a shallow manner.
 Conversely, full yogic breathing makes maximum use of the lung’s capacity through clavicular, intercostal and abdominal breathing techniques.

 In addition to bringing oxygen to the blood and brain, proper breathing exercises such as Kapalabhati and Anuloma Viloma rid the lungs of stale air, revitalize the body and control the prana.
-By gaining control of this prana, one gains control of the mind.
+By gaining control of your prana, you gain control of your mind.
 Pranayama, therefore, is the science of breath control.

 It may be surprising to know that people who carry tension in the body, mind or spirit can still get a full eight hours of sleep without actually relaxing.
 Proper relaxation is a process that is deeper than sleep and those who practice it achieve peace of mind, good health and abundant energy.